lihuirull/FluVirulencePredictor/README.md

 The `fluvp` tool generates the following outputs based on the subcommand executed:

 - For `anno`: Annotated FASTA files or a directory of annotated FASTA files with added annotations based on DIAMOND BLAST results.
-- For `extract`: A CSV file with extracted markers and annotations formatted as: `Strain ID,Adaptive Markers,Number of Adaptive Markers,Protein Type,Sequence Type`
+- For `extract`: A CSV file with extracted markers and annotations formatted as: `Strain ID,Virulence Markers,Number of Virulence Markers,Protein Type`
 - For `pred`: A CSV file containing predicted virulence levels for the new marker data based on the trained model.

 ## Notes